Europe Road Trip: 25 Incredible Routes

 • When: year-round

-Portugal is a tiny country but it packs one hell of a punch.
-This Portugal road trip itinerary can be managed in five days, but seven gives you the opportunity to revel in the cities of Porto and Lisbon and enjoy a beach stop en route.
+Portugal is a tiny country, but it packs one hell of a punch.
+Our Porto to Lisbon (or vice-versa) road trip can be managed in five days, but seven gives you the opportunity to revel in the cities of Porto and Lisbon and enjoy a beach stop en route.

 Porto is a lively and fun city, intimate and friendly.
 There’s a lot to do in Porto but walking over the mighty Douro river on the iconic Luis I Bridge to Vila Nova de Gaia and the historic port lodges, has to be top of the list.